ArnavThapliyal/ArnavThapliyal/README.md

 Student at UPES
 ---------------

 I started learning to code in primary school and have been coding on and off since then.
-Now, after joining university, I have discovered my passion for the backend logic of programs.

 * 🌍  I'm based in Uttarakhand

 * ✉️  You can contact me at [arnavthapliyal.work@gmail.com](mailto:arnavthapliyal.work@gmail.com)
-* 🤝  I'm open to collaborating on Projects

 * ⚡  I was BATMAN 😔, don't tell anyone 🤫.

 ### Skills